Casey Research founder Doug Casey is loading up on gold again.

 Let me tell you the best part about this bad news.
 Most of the commercial real estate loans that are going bad are loans that were made in 2006 and 2007 and then packaged into securities.

-If you recall, that's the same period when corporate borrowing broke the $1 trillion annual threshold for the first time and saw a huge increase in low-quality residential mortgage underwriting.
+If you recall, that’s the same period when corporate borrowing broke the $1 trillion annual threshold for the first time and saw a huge increase in low-quality residential mortgage underwriting.
 These residential mortgage securities going bad in 2008 and 2009 created the housing bust and led to speculators making billions in The Big Short.
-So... if you didn't make any money from our speculations (we shorted Lehman Brothers, Fannie and Freddie, and General Motors), you have one more shot at the brass ring.
-Ironic, isn't it?
-(To read the rest of Porter's essay, click here.)
+So… if you didn’t make any money from our speculations (we shorted Lehman Brothers, Fannie and Freddie, and General Motors), you have one more shot at the brass ring.
+Ironic, isn’t it?

 Editor’s note: Porter is about to recommend a speculation that promises to be the most profitable one of his career.
 If he’s wrong, you’ll lose a little money.
 But if he’s right, you could make 10 or 20 times your money.
 He’ll explain all the details and walk you through it step by step in a FREE live event on Wednesday.
 Reserve your spot here.